Beinn Ghlas Wind Farm is situated amongst the hills of the Barguillean Estate near Taynuilt in Argyll.

 Ventient encourages anyone with questions or comments to raise them using the email address: windfarms@ventientenergy.com

 Comments should be made to Ventient Energy at this stage.
 Representations may also be submitted to the planning authority once a full planning application has been submitted.
-Thank you and we hope you can take part in our consultation events.

 *Based on the Installed Capacity x Department for Business, Energy & Industrial Strategy (BEIS) "all wind" load factor expressed as a fraction of 1^ x number of hours in a year (8,760 hours) / Average Annual Domestic Electricity Consumption (MWh)^^